AndrewPomo/Bickr/_PRESS-RELEASE.md

   > Head to Bickr.com and sign up.

 ## Customer Quote ##
-  > I used to be extremely opposed to the legalization of marijuana.
+  > "I used to be extremely opposed to the legalization of marijuana.
 However, after a quick chat with someone on Bickr, I learned about all of the benefits legal weed can have not only on your health, but on the economy.
 Now I smoke a blunt before every meal, and you can't escape a conversation with me without hearing about why weed should legal everywhere. #PeaceAndUnity"

 ## Closing and Call to Action ##
   > Let's start a (useful) conversation.
 Head on over to Bickr.com to get started.